nds-org/workbench-custom-errors/README.md

 * `{namespace}` is `workbench`
 * `{name}` is each of our created middlewares above
 * `{provider}` is `kubernetescrd`, since we are using the Kubernetes Custom Resource Definitions (CRDs) provided by Traefik

+Note that the **order** in which the middleware is defined DOES matter

 ## Testing
 Attempt to navigate to your Ingress host.